-Don’t let your parrot’s food go moldy, and remove your bird from the environment whenever you clean the room it’s in.
-Always use parrot-safe cleaning products when you clean its cage to prevent allergies and, subsequently, a runny nose.
+Don’t let your parrot’s food go moldy; remove your bird from the environment whenever you clean the room it’s in.
+Always use parrot-safe cleaning products when you clean its cage to prevent allergies and a runny nose.

 If your cockatiel’s nostrils appear blocked, it’s likely due to a bacterial infection of the upper respiratory tract.
-Unfortunately for cockatiels, infections don’t disappear on their own.
-In fact, they get worse over time as the bacteria multiply and settle further into the nose, the sinuses, and the mouth.
+Unfortunately for cockatiels, infections don’t disappear on their own, and they get worse over time as the bacteria multiply and settle further into the nose, the sinuses, and the mouth.

 You may notice that your cockatiel struggles to breathe and suffers from choking fits due to the lack of airflow.
 Parrots can’t cough because they don’t have a diaphragm, so pay attention to these sounds as they indicate your bird’s unwell and needs veterinary treatment.

 Foreign bodies also cause blocked nostrils.
 Feathers, dirt, and husk seeds are the most common culprits, but any small object can become stuck.
-Dust can also get lodged in a cockatiel’s nostrils, creating sticky, dried mucus over time.
+Dust can also get lodged in a cockatiel’s nostrils, creating sticky, dried mucus.
 Similarly, constant exposure to the following result in crusty nares:

 Clogged Nostril Holes

 Clogged nostril holes are another sign of a bacterial infection.
-However, by the time the nose becomes clogged, the infection’s likely advanced.
-This means your cockatiel will need emergency treatment to prevent it from getting worse.
+However, the infection likely advanced when the nose became clogged.
+This means your cockatiel will need emergency treatment to prevent it from worsening.

 If your cockatiel’s nose is heavily congested, you can gently remove the mucus to help your parrot breathe better with a rolled-up piece of tissue paper.

 Swollen or inflamed nostril holes are a sign of a viral infection.
-Three viruses affect nostrils and cause swelling, which are:
+Three viruses affect nostrils and cause swelling, which includes the following:

 - Infectious bronchitis